STAIRlab/sees/docs/library/1_Modeling/Uniaxial_Material/metalic/587-Reinforcing Steel.md

 incorporated consist of a variation on Gomes and Appleton (1997) and Dhakal and Maekawa (2002).
 The buckling and fatigue portions of this simulation are still being further enhanced and refined.
-Additional buckling and fatigue options should be available in the near future.</p>
+Additional buckling and fatigue options should be available in the near future.

 <figure>
 <img src="/OpenSeesRT/contrib/static/ReinfSteel2430.png" alt="ReinfSteel2430.png" />